ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ## Setting up a Remote Branch

-Before we push this branch upstream, let's make some sample changes by creating a new Python file.
+Before we push this branch upstream, let's make some sample changes by creating a new empty file, with the ending ".py".

 ```
-$ touch hello.py
+touch hello.py
 ```

 ![Git Status](../../images/6-samplechange.png)